Symptoms of Cystic Fibrosis

 • Intestinal obstruction after birth (meconium ileus)

-• Slow weight gain or growth delays
+• Slow weight gain or growth delay

-In cases that have not undergone screening, parents may notice:
+In cases without screening, parents might notice:

 Common Symptoms